 RTG Mini conferences

-In the 2019-2020 and 2022-2023 academic years, the University of Utah will host mini workshops focused on topics of interest to the RTG group.
+In the 2019-2020 and 2022-2023 academic years, the University of Utah hosted mini workshops focused on topics of interest to the RTG group.

 The first conference, titled Riemann Surfaces and their Moduli, was held at the University of Utah February 7-9th, 2020.
 For more information, see the link below.